 There is a separate filing fee for Form RE and Form RE/Addendum, and both fees must be paid in full.
-The current fee is set forth in the U.S. Copyright Office's fee schedule under the heading "Addendum to Form RE (in addition to fee for claim)."
+TheFor current fee is set forth in the U.S.fees, see Copyright Office Fees.
+Office's web site under the heading "Addendum to Form RE (in addition to fee for claim).".